Best hybrid cars 2020

 It’s not the most efficient hybrid around – performance and smooth power delivery have been prioritised – but emissions as low as 184g/km and fuel economy of up to 34.8mpg are still better than all of its major non-electrified rivals.

 If a Porsche 911 or BMW 8 Series is on your list, it’s worth checking out the Lexus too.

 Toyota C-HR Hybrid

 Compared to conventional hybrid rivals, the Toyota C-HR’s relatively radical styling for an SUV sets it apart.
 Yet there’s not much of a penalty to pay for those individual looks.

-That’s because the car’s 1.8-litre petrol engine and electric motor setup, which it shares with the Prius, can deliver up to 74.3mpg and 86g/km CO2.
-They’re impressive figures for a family crossover.
+That’s because the car’s 1.8-litre petrol engine and electric motor setup, which it shares with the Prius, can deliver up to nearly 59mpg combined and as little as 109g/km of CO2.
+They’re good figures for a family crossover.

 However, what’s not so impressive for a car of this type is the space in the rear.
 Unfortunately, the C-HR feels cramped compared to its main rivals, and this dents its appeal slightly.
 But with no conventional hybrid family SUVs to contend with, the Toyota offers something unique in this class.

 It’s also good to drive for a car of this type.
 The steering is relatively crisp, the ride is comfortable but composed and the suspension damping means ride quality and fun are nicely balanced.